FAQs about the Worlds Apart fantasy story

 You say you wrote the Worlds Apart duology over several decades.
 Why did it take so long to write the two science fantasy books, Outcast and Havoc?

 Good question.
-I started writing Worlds Apart in my twenties as I embarked on my professional career – firstly in advertising and marketing, then branching into communications and sustainability.
-While being a welcome and addictive distraction, writing fantasy took a back seat to the job that brought home the bacon.
-Nowadays, I can be braver and focus more on the fun stuff.
+I started writing Worlds Apart in my twenties as I embarked on my professional career – firstly in advertising, then branching into communications and sustainability.
+While being a welcome and addictive distraction, writing fantasy took a back seat to a job that brought home the bacon.
+Nowadays, I want to focus more on what I want to do.
 Another reason they took so long is that my style of writing has developed over the years.
-This means that whenever I returned to the manuscript (there was usually a several-year gap in between), I ended up totally rewriting the story, always adding to the plot and characters.
-Nowadays, with hopefully a more mature style of writing, I tend to feel comfortable with the results more quickly than before (though this could of course be complacency or laziness kicking in).
+This means that whenever I returned to the manuscript (there was sometimes a several-year gap in between), I ended up totally rewriting the story, always adding to the plot and characters.

 The books alternate between Luke’s first-person narrative in our world and Sye’s third-person story in his world.
 Isn’t this confusing for the reader?